This is post #25 from the 30 Day Personal Finance Challenge: Boost Your Financial Health with a Daily Tip!

 When you have money and use it, you and the person you spend it with both have the value.

-I like this notion because it shows a deeper level of the wealth mechanics.
+I like this notion because it shows a deeper level of wealth mechanics.
 It reveals a lively circular exchange.
-Money or value only change from one form to another, they are never lost.
+Money or value only changes from one form to another, they are never lost.